vehutech/100DaysOfPython/Day_75/day_75.md

 ## Lesson 4: DBSCAN and Anomaly Detection - The Quality Control Inspector

-**Kitchen Analogy**: DBSCAN is like a quality control inspector in your kitchen who can identify clusters of perfectly cooked dishes while also spotting the burnt ones, undercooked items, or unusual experimental dishes that don't fit any standard category.
+DBSCAN is like a quality control inspector in your kitchen who can identify clusters of perfectly cooked dishes while also spotting the burnt ones, undercooked items, or unusual experimental dishes that don't fit any standard category.

 ### Code Example: DBSCAN Implementation